OutSystems/docs-product/src/building-apps/case-management-workflow/case-management-framework/creating-cmfapp.md

 ### Customizing the case workflow

-You can now start customizing the WF module in preparation for your CM app and building processes for case defnitions using [BPT](../../processes/intro.md).
+You can now start customizing the WF module in preparation for your CM app and building processes for case definitions using [BPT](../../processes/intro.md).
 Note that there is a **HumanActivity_Example** activity that you can adapt to your preference including its name, description and if needed, setting instructions.

 The CaseComplete action calls on the Case_Complete action from CMf.
 After you have finished customizing the module, ensure the CaseComplete action is the final step in the flow.